vishvAsa/kalpAntaram/kANe/v2p1/07_Upanayana.md

 ( Ch.
 VII

 who know dharma.
 If a teacher does not teach & pupil any thing even after his pupil has stayed with him for a year, the former receives all the sins of the pupil.
-A teacher 798 who did not teach or was sinful was to be abandoned.
-Similarly & teacher, who becamo puffed up, did not care for what should or should not be done and took to & sinful path was to be abandoned.*9 Ap.
+A teacher [^798] who did not teach or was sinful was to be abandoned.
+Similarly a teacher, who became puffed up, did not care for what should or should not be done and took to a sinful path was to be abandoned.*9 Ap.
 I. 1.
 1. 13 lays down that a student must stay with his teacher who performs his upanayana till he completes his study, unless the teacher himself swerved from the path of dharma and became a sinner and (I. %.
 7. 26 ) that if the teacher cannot teach the subject, the pupil may resort to another teacher.

 The smrtis lay down rules about the qualifications of a student who deserves to be taught.
 In the Vidyāsūkta quoted in the Nirukta 80(II.
 4) we see that the teacher was not to impart vidya (knowledge) to one who was jealous (or who treated vidya with contempt), was crooked and was not self-restrained and that learning was to be imparted to one who was pure, attentive, intelligent and endowed with brahmacarya ( celibacy ), who would never prove false ( to his teacher) and who would guard what he learnt as a treasure.
 Manu (II.
 109 and 112 also ) says that ten persons deserve to be taught viz. the son of the teacher, a student who serves his guru, one who gives some knowledge in exchange, one who knows dharma or who is pure (in body and mind), who is truthful, who is able to study and retain it, who gives money (for teaching ), who is well-disposed and who is one's near relative (agnate).
 Yāj.
 1. 28 mentions all these and adds that the student must be grateful, not inolined to hate or prove false to the teacher, healthy and not disposed to find fault.
 The student should always be dependent